 Inside of a Lufthansa plane with row numbers going straight from 12 to 14.

 Some airplanes skip a row 13, going straight from 12 to 14.

-Some tall buildings have resorted to skipping the "thirteenth floor", either by numbering it "14" or as "12a".
+Some tall buildings have resorted to skipping the "thirteenth floor".

 Some streets do not contain a house number 13.